bandofcs/all-elements-in-two-binary-search-trees/README.md

 # All Elements in Two Binary Search Trees
-Given two binary search trees root1 and root2.
+Given two binary search trees `root1` and `root2`.

-Return a list containing all the integers from both trees sorted in ascending order.
+Return a list containing all the integers from both trees sorted in **ascending** order.